Live in London (Helen Reddy album): Repertoire

-Eight of Reddy's US Top 40 hits were performed at the Palladium in a penultimate twelve minute medley which also featured the Top 40 shortfall "Crazy Love" and two songs featured on albums by Reddy: "I Believe in Music" and "The Last Blues Song".
-In 1978 only one of Reddy's singles had reached the UK singles chart - which until May 1978 was a Top 50 ranking - "Angie Baby" having reached #5 UK in 1975, and that song was performed in its entirety at the Palladium: throughout her performing career Reddy would habitually not truncate "Angie Baby" in concert due to its being a story song.
-(Two of Reddy's singles: "I am Woman" and "Leave Me Alone (Ruby Red Dress)", had almost reached the UK Top 50 but were performed at the Palladium on in the medley.)
-Also performed in full at the Palladium: "You're My World", Reddy's most recent US Top 40 hit (proving to be her last) which was a remake of a 1964 UK #1 hit (by Cilla Black); the Leon Russell composition "Bluebird", a 1975 US Top 30 shortfall for Reddy which the singer would apparently always enjoy performing live; and "I Can't Hear You No More" a lesser 1976 US hit for Reddy, which at the Palladium served as a frame for Reddy introducing her band members to the audience.
+Eight of Reddy's US Top 40 hits were performed at the Palladium in a penultimate twelve minute medley which also featured the top-40 shortfall "Crazy Love" and two songs featured on albums by Reddy: "I Believe in Music" and "The Last Blues Song".
+In 1978 only one of Reddy's singles had reached the UK singles chart – which until May 1978 was a top 50 ranking – "Angie Baby" having reached number 5 in the UK in 1975, and that song was performed in its entirety at the Palladium: throughout her performing career Reddy would habitually not truncate "Angie Baby" in concert due to its being a story song.
+(Two of Reddy's singles: "I am Woman" and "Leave Me Alone (Ruby Red Dress)", had almost reached the UK top 50 but were performed at the Palladium on in the medley.)
+Also performed in full at the Palladium: "You're My World", Reddy's most recent US top-40 hit (proving to be her last) which was a remake of a 1964 UK number-one hit (by Cilla Black); the Leon Russell composition "Bluebird", a 1975 US top-30 shortfall for Reddy, which the singer would apparently always enjoy performing live; and "I Can't Hear You No More", a lesser 1976 US hit for Reddy, which at the Palladium served as a frame for Reddy introducing her band members to the audience.